linrongbin16/lin.nvim/README.md

 ## Requirement

-Since neovim community is under active development, only the latest stable [neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim)]\(https://github.com/neovim/neovim/wiki/Installing-Neovim) is guaranteed supported.
+Since neovim's community is under active development, only the latest stable version is guaranteed support.

 ## UNIX/Linux/macOS